 Why Choose Combs Waterkotte for DUI Defense in Rochester, IL

 If you’re dealing with DUI charges in Rochester, IL, you need more than a lawyer — you need a team that knows how to fight for you, defend your license, and get results.
-Here’s why drivers throughout Rochester, IL trust Combs Waterkotte to defend them in DUI cases.
+Here’s why people in Rochester, IL count on Combs Waterkotte to handle their DUI defense.

 Extensive DUI Defense Experience

 With 50+ years of combined legal experience and more than 10,000 cases handled, we have defended thousands of DUI cases across Rochester, IL.
-Our team knows the local DUI process and how to position your case to achieve the best possible outcome.
+We understand how DUI cases are handled in local courts and know what it takes to get the best possible result for you.

 Available When You Need Us